Nosferican/UEM.jl/README.md

 3. Integration with `CovarianceMatrices.jl` for access to HAC variance-covariance estimators
 4. Finalize model statistics (AIC, BIC, etc.)
 5. Add a suite of tests for heteroscedasticity, multicollinearity, poolability (Roy-Zellner), etc.
-6. Expand effects to temporal and two-ways for:
-  - Fixed Effects
-  - Temporal Clustering
-  - Two-Ways Clustering

 ## For questions, feedback, reporting bugs please open an issue.